 UTD maintains systems and procedures documenting the distribution of activity to individual sponsored agreements in compliance with federal regulations as

-defined by the Office of Management and Budget (OMB) Circular A-21 Cost Principles for Educational Institutions.
+defined by the OMB Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance).
 Any individual who performed work on a

 federally funded project or the project's principal investigator must certify effort, unless in their absence, this task is delegated to a designee who